-Fitchburg has entered into long-term renewable contracts for electric energy and/or renewable energy credits pursuant to Massachusetts legislation, specifically, the Act Relative to Green Communities of 2008 and the Act Relative to Competitively Priced Electricity in the Commonwealth, and the MDPU's regulations implementing the legislation.
-The generating facility associated with one of these contracts has been constructed and is operating.
-The other contracts have been approved by the MDPU and are pending facility construction and operation.
-These generating facilities are anticipated to begin operation by the end of 2016.
-Fitchburg recovers its costs associated with long-term renewable contracts on a fully reconciling basis through a MDPU-approved cost recovery mechanism.
+Fitchburg has entered into long-term renewable contracts for electric energy and/or renewable energy credits pursuant to Massachusetts legislation, specifically, the Act Relative to Green Communities of 2008 and the Act Relative to Competitively Priced Electricity (2012) in the Commonwealth, and the MDPU's regulations implementing the legislation.
+The generating facilities associated with two of these contracts have been constructed and are operating.
+Another contract has been approved by the MDPU and is pending facility construction and operation, which is anticipated to begin by the end of 2016.
+Fitchburg recovers the costs associated with long-term renewable contracts on a fully reconciling basis through a MDPU-approved cost recovery mechanism.